Vetrivel07/neo4j-project/README.md

 # 📚 1.
 Data Choice

-For this project, we selected the **Goodreads Comics & Graphic Novels dataset**, which provides a rich, highly connected structure ideal for graph modeling.
+For this project, we selected the <a href="https://cseweb.ucsd.edu/~jmcauley/datasets/goodreads.html">**Goodreads Comics & Graphic Novels dataset**</a>, which provides a rich, highly connected structure ideal for graph modeling.
 The dataset includes relationships between:

 - Books
 - Authors